Lower fuel and operation costs

 In addition, in-shop services offered at many of Butler’s 16 locations across North and South Dakota include engine and transmission rebuilds, hydraulic repair and truck engine service.

 To meet the wide variety of customer needs while also lowering fuel and operation costs, the third-generation family-owned company decided to convert its truck fleet to EnPak power systems, adding 17 of the machines so far.
-The fully integrated power system for the work truck provides Butler field service technicians with an air compressor, a hydraulic pump, a generator and optional welding capabilities powered by a fuel-efficient diesel engine integrated with the truck’s fuel supply and battery — all in one convenient, efficient and dependable machine.
+The fully integrated power system for work trucks provides Butler field service technicians with an air compressor, a hydraulic pump, a generator and optional welding capabilities powered by a fuel-efficient diesel engine integrated with the truck’s fuel supply and battery — all in one convenient, efficient and dependable machine.
 This solution provides all these jobsite capabilities with the work truck’s engine turned off.

 One machine for many needs